Don't Knock! Rowhammer at the Backdoor of DNN Models: Evaluation

 \subsection{ImageNet Experiments}

-We also compare our method with the baseline methods on models trained on the ImageNet ILSVRC2012 Development Kit~\cite{deng2009imagenet} data set which consists of 1000 classes of visual objects.
-We used pre-trained ResNet34 and ResNet50 from the model zoo \cite{torchvision} as the target models.
-ResNet34 and ResNet50 include 172 million and 184 million bits respectively.
+We also compare our method with the baseline methods on models trained on the ImageNet ILSVRC2012 Development Kit~\cite{deng2009imagenet} data set, which consists of 1000 classes of visual objects.
+We used pre-trained ResNet34 and ResNet50 from the model zoo~\cite{torchvision} as the target models.
+ResNet34 and ResNet50 include 172 million and 184 million bits, respectively.
 Note that both the model and data set sizes are significantly larger compared to our CIFAR-10 experiments.
-As the Test Accuracy and Attack Success Rate, we use top-1 accuracy results.
+As the TA and ASR, we use top-1 accuracy results.
 The results are summarized in Table~\ref{tab:comparison}.
 The same comparison methods we apply in CIFAR-10 are valid in ImageNet experiments as well.

 In the offline phase of the attacks, we observe that each method shows a different response to the increase in the model and data set sizes.
-For instance, BadNet and FT require more than 350K and 50K respectively.
+For instance, BadNet and FT require more than 350K and 50K, respectively.
 Compared to CIFAR-10 models, BadNet is not affected significantly.
 However, $N_{flip}$ for FT becomes 17 times larger on average on the ImageNet models.
-TBT locates around 550 $N_{flip}$ on the ResNet34 and ResNet50 models in the offline phase which is 5 times larger on average than the CIFAR-10 experiments.
-CFT and CFT+BR locate around 1500 $N_{flip}$ on the ResNet34 and ResNet50 models in the offline phase, meaning ~45 times and \~22 times larger for CFT and CFT+BR respectively.
+TBT locates around 550 $N_{flip}$ on the ResNet34 and ResNet50 models in the offline phase, which is 5 times larger on average than the CIFAR-10 experiments.
+CFT and CFT+BR locate around 1500 $N_{flip}$ on the ResNet34 and ResNet50 models in the offline phase, meaning 45 times and 22 times larger for CFT and CFT+BR, respectively.